scipion-em/scipion-em-sphire/README.rst

 This plugin allows to use cryolo within Scipion framework.
 So far we have implemented:

-- crYOLO particle picker (current version: 1.5.3)
+- crYOLO particle picker
-- JANNI denoising (current version 0.1.1)
+- JANNI denoising

-This plugin will be able to install cryolo 1.5.3, janni 0.1.1 and both generic models.
+This plugin is able to install cryolo (which includes janni) and the generic models for both picking and denoising.

 `crYOLO`_ is a pipeline for particle detection in cryo-electron microscopy images which is based on the deep learning object detection system "You Only Look Once" (YOLO).